dheereshagrwal/colored-icons/README.md

 ## Second version

 Some icons have second version of them provided which are a darker shade of the original such as `ci ci-mongodb2`

 ## Google fonts

 I also added some google fonts in the css file.
 You can just add a class `font-inter` `font-poppins` `font-karla` `font-dm-sans` `font-lato` `font-dancing-script` `font-pacifico` `font-nunito` `font-rubik` to your existing class and the text will be changed.
 Enjoy!

 ## Contribution

-Code is very lightweight and dead simple; it has obviously nothing fancy going on.
+Code is very lightweight and dead simple; there is nothing fancy going on.
 If you want me to add an icon that is missing or have some suggestions, just raise an issue

 ## License

 The Colored Icons Library is licensed under the MIT License.
 Please review the license file for more details.

 ## Contact

 [Visit my personal website](https://dheereshagrwal.vercel.app)